BASIS OF PRESENTATION AND ACCOUNTING POLICIES

 The Company has historically incurred losses from operations.
 In the past, these losses have been financed through cash on hand or capital raising activities including borrowings or the sale of newly issued shares.

-The Company had $102.4 million of current assets and $199.7 million of current liabilities as of September 30, 2022.
-During the nine months ended September 30, 2022, the Company used $29.6 million in cash flow from operating activities.
-The Company is investing heavily in 5G research and development and the Company expects to continue to use cash from operations during the remainder of 2022 and through 2023.
-Cash on hand and borrowing capacity under our Assignment Agreement, Resignation and Assignment Agreement and Credit Agreement (the “Fortress Credit Agreement”) with DBFIP ANI LLC (“Fortress”) (see Notes 8 and 10) may not allow the Company to reasonably expect to meet its forecasted cash requirements.
+The Company had $75.0 million of current assets and $78.0 million of current liabilities as of June 30, 2023.
+During the six months ended June 30, 2023, the Company used $12.2 million in cash flow from operating activities.
+The Company is investing heavily in 5G research and development and the Company expects to continue to use cash from operations during the remainder of 2023 and through the first half of 2024.
+Cash on hand and borrowing capacity under our Assignment Agreement, Resignation and Assignment Agreement and Credit Agreement (as amended, restated, and otherwise supplemented and modified, the “Fortress Credit Agreement”) with DBFIP ANI LLC (“Fortress”) (see Notes 8 and 10) may not allow the Company to reasonably expect to meet its forecasted cash requirements.